What is Itching His Mouth?

 There are many reasons why your dog may be pawing at his mouth.
 Often, there is an underlying skin or other health problem which is causing the discomfort.

-There are many things that can cause an allergic reaction resulting in skin irritations, peeling, and itching.
-Your dog may have environmental allergies, such as to pollen or dust mites, or to chemicals, such as the detergent used in washing his bedding.
+There are many things that can cause an allergic reaction resulting in skin irritation, peeling, and itching.
+Your dog may have environmental allergies, such as to pollen or dust mites, or to chemicals, such as the detergent used when washing his bedding.
 Your dog can develop sensitivities to the plastic of his food or water dishes, or even to the food itself.
-Allergies to a food ingredient are common in diets that are fed continuously over a long period of time.
+Dogs can be allergic or sensitive to any food ingredient, including beef, chicken, egg and dairy.

 A dog’s skin can also become inflamed, itchy, and sore when it comes into direct contact with an irritant.
 This could be a poison, such as those found in cleaning products, or from ingestion of an irritating plant, such as poison ivy or hyacinths.
 With some irritants, only one exposure may be needed to cause a reaction.
 Often, a rash occurs which can leak fluid, develop into blisters, or change color.

-Often, dental pain, abscesses, and periodontal disease can cause your dog to paw at his mouth, rub his muzzle after eating, or even try to get at his ears.
+Dental pain, abscesses, and periodontal disease can cause your dog to paw at his mouth, rub his muzzle after eating, or even try to get at his ears.
 Skin irritation can occur from the pawing and scratching, which can lead to a mistaken case of allergies.
 Tooth and gum problems also can cause changes in your dog’s eating habits, bad breath, drooling, and bleeding gums.
+We should also consider an oral foreign body, which can cause a dog to paw incessantly at their mouth until removed.

 Wounds and injuries to the mouth, tongue, cheeks, or lips can occur that can swell those sensitive tissues.
-The many foreign objects that dogs eat, such as twigs, can cause cuts and abrasions, or become lodged in the mouth.
-This will cause your dog to claw at his mouth, cough, or cry out.
+The many foreign objects that dogs eat, such as twigs, can cause cuts and abrasions.
 Even a tough bone can result in mouth and gum damage.
 If these types of trauma are not treated, they can result in abscesses or infections.
 Tumors in the mouth can also cause these reactions, and may affect your dog’s normal eating habits.

 There are other conditions which can cause the skin to become irritated and itchy.
-Tumors, cysts and warts can cause your dog to paw at himself.
-Hormonal imbalances can induce skin reactions, diseases such as Cushing’s disease or hypothyroidism may induce itchy skin.
+Cysts and warts can cause your dog to paw at himself.
+Hormonal imbalances can induce skin reactions; diseases such as Cushing’s disease or hypothyroidism may induce itchy skin.
 Cancer and autoimmune diseases, such as lupus or pemphigus, can also affect the skin.
-Dry skin and dandruff will cause itchy skin as well.

 What to do if your Dog is Itching His Mouth

-After a physical examination, your vet may also perform a thorough dental exam to determine if there is a dental issue causing the scratching.
-Further testing can include blood, urine and fecal tests to look for infectious agents, X-rays or ultrasounds if there may be a tumor or tooth issue, skin scrapings, allergy testing, or an endoscopy to examine the esophagus.
+After a physical examination, your vet should also perform a thorough dental exam to determine if there is a dental issue causing the scratching.
+Further testing can include blood, urine and fecal tests to look for infectious agents, X-rays or ultrasounds if there may be a tumor or tooth issue, skin scrapings, allergy testing, or a swab and culture and sensitivity test.
 Once the cause has been determined, treatment follows as needed.

 For healing the skin itself and relieving the itch, many of the medications given for allergies can be used.
 Soothing shampoos and specialized lotions and creams can moisturize and heal the skin.
 Be sure to monitor your dog for any changes during recovery, and keep any irritants and allergens out of his reach.